MikkoMMM/SpecuSim/README.md

 magnet:?xt=urn:btih:17dcfe3d12849db04a3f64070489e6ff5fc6f63f&dn=model_v5_pytorch&tr=udp%3a%2f%2ftracker.opentrackr.org%3a1337%2fannounce&tr=udp%3a%2f%2fopen.stealth.si%3a80%2fannounce&tr=udp%3a%2f%2fp4p.arenabg.com%3a1337%2fannounce&tr=udp%3a%2f%2ftracker.coppersurfer.tk%3a6969%2fannounce&tr=udp%3a%2f%2ftracker.cyberia.is%3a6969%2fannounce&tr=udp%3a%2f%2ftracker.moeking.me%3a6969%2fannounce&tr=udp%3a%2f%2f9.rarbg.me%3a2710%2fannounce&tr=udp%3a%2f%2ftracker3.itzmx.com%3a6961%2fannounce
 ```

-Once downloaded your ai folder should look like this:
+Once downloaded your language_models folder should look like this:
 ```
-    ./ai
+    ./language_models
     └── <MODEL-NAME>
         ├── config.json
         ├── merges.txt